SirJimmothy/videoplayer/README.md

 <div class="videoplayer"><video><source src="video1.mp4" type="video/mp4" /></video></div>
 ```

+All inages and icons are encoded within the JavaScript CSS definitions to remove the need for additional dependencies.

 The following data attributes may also be added for additional functionality:

 Argument | Description